Radware/mssp_to_cc_migration_tool/README.md

 This CLI tool automates the process of exporting configuration data from Radware's MSSP platform and importing it into a Cyber Controller.
 It supports direct export and import operations as well as the ability to save the exported configuration to a file for later use.

-When this script runs it creates the following folders, depending on need:
+When this script runs it creates the following folders:
 -   logs: Contains log files generated during the migration process. (always created)
+    -   mssp_migration_full_<date_time>: would contain all actual logs for the migration and responses from CC
+    -   mssp_migration_dry_run_<date_time>: would show you what info would be persisted to CC both files are created for each script execution.
 -   config: Stores JSON files exported from the MSSP platform for later use.

 ## Requirements